 Marketing should play a part in shaping marketing goals to achieve company objectives – determining the target audience, gathering intelligence on competitors and the marketplace, and more.

 Marketing needs to be involved in messaging.
 The sales channels.
 The sales tools.
 These elements all fall under the 4 Ps of Marketing (and the fifth “P”, people.)
 In other words, marketing needs to have control over its destiny.
-They may not be the decision-maker in an organization, but marketers should, at a minimum, be heavy influencers in the process.
+They may not be the decision-makers in an organization, but marketers should, at a minimum, be heavy influencers in the process.

 In organizations, it’s common for us to see Finance determine the marketing budget and hand it off to Marketing.
 One helpful tip for building an operational marketing plan is to take the time needed to get ahead of the budget required for marketing before the finance team creates one.
-Build your plan first, at least 6 months in advance, so you can show finance what is needed to execute the plan and achieve your goals.
+Build your plan at least 6 months in advance so you can show finance what is needed to execute the plan and achieve your goals.

 These four elements will set you up for success as you create your operational marketing plan.